intel/inference-model-manager/docs/platform_user_guide.md

 ## Deleting the models

-Platform user can list names of models by using DELETE API request on `https://<management-api-address>/tenants/{tenant-name}/models` address.
+Platform user can delete models by using DELETE API request on `https://<management-api-address>/tenants/{tenant-name}/models` address.

 Refer to the Management [API documentation](../management)